iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.1/report.md

 > I don't live in NI, and I don't have any covid symptoms but I was curious to see how this app worked, so I used an NI postcode and 'role-played'.
 This is great; clear and concise, with efficient links through to local health service info.
 We could definitely benefit from an app like this in mainland UK.
 Hats off to the developers!
 To those giving 1 star reviews, I note many of you do not live in NI & did not notice that the app was, therefore, not designed for you!!!<br> :date: __2020-05-27 19:31:24__

 > 🌍🌎🌏😷<br> :date: __2020-05-20 18:53:50__

-> This app got its rating destroyed by people across the water, therefore, the HSC deserve as many 5 star ratings as possible.<br> :date: __2020-05-14 06:12:38__